tigerfarm/arduino/Altair101/README.md

 000 000 000
 303 000 000
 ````
++ Set address toggles to 0.
++ Flip the Examine toggle.
++ Flip the Deposit toggle.
+This sets the data LEDs to 0.
++ Set right most address toggles, the lower address byte to octal 303: 11 000 011.
++ Flip the Deposit toggle.
+This sets the data LEDs to octal 303: 11 000 011.
++ Flip the Examine Next toggle.
++ Set the lower address byte to octal 006: 00 000 110.
++ Flip the Deposit toggle.
+This sets the data LEDs to octal 303: 11 000 011.
++ Set the lower address byte to octal 000: 00 000 000.
++ Flip the Deposit Next toggle.
+The byte will be deposited into the next address location.
++ The address is incremented one, to octal 000: 00 000 001.
++ Flip the Deposit Next toggle.
+The byte will be deposited into the next address location.
++ The address is incremented one, to octal 000: 00 000 002.
++ Flip the Deposit Next toggle.
+The address is incremented one, to octal 000: 00 000 003.
++ Flip the Deposit Next toggle.
+The address is incremented one, to octal 000: 00 000 004.
++ Flip the Deposit Next toggle.
+The address is incremented one, to octal 000: 00 000 005.
++ Set the lower address byte to octal 303: 11 000 011.
++ Flip the Deposit Next toggle.
+The address is incremented one, to octal 000: 00 000 006.
++ Set the lower address byte to octal 000: 00 000 000.
++ Flip the Deposit Next toggle.
+The address is incremented one, to octal 000: 00 000 007.
++ Flip the Deposit Next toggle.
+The address is incremented one, to octal 000: 00 000 008.

+The program is entered.
+Review the memory to confirm the entry
++ Set address toggles to 0.
++ Flip the Examine toggle.
+Confirm, data is octal 303: 11 000 011.
++ Flip the Examine Next toggle.
+Confirm, data is octal 006: 00 000 110.
++ Flip the Examine Next toggle.
+Confirm, data is octal 000: 00 000 000.
++ Flip the Examine Next toggle enough time to confirm memory is correct up to address 8.

 Run the program one step at a time,
 + Set address toggles to 0.